StackVista/stackstate-docs/stackpacks/integrations/aws/opentelemetry.md

 ## Overview

 StackState provides an out-of-the-box OpenTelemetry solution for serverless AWS Lambda applications built with NodeJS.
-A modified OpenTelemetry Lambda Layer based on the officially released [AWS Distro for OpenTelemetry Lambda \(aws-otel.github.io\)](https://aws-otel.github.io/docs/getting-started/lambda) gives a plug-and-play user experience.
+A modified OpenTelemetry Lambda Layer, based on the officially released [AWS Distro for OpenTelemetry Lambda \(aws-otel.github.io\)](https://aws-otel.github.io/docs/getting-started/lambda), gives a plug-and-play user experience.

 OpenTelemetry has the following benefits: